 Former Africa Policy Advisor to the U.S. Ambassador to the United Nations and Deputy Director of the U.S. Mission to the United Nations’ Washington, DC Office

-Colin Thomas-Jensen is a fellow in New America’s International Security Program and a Senior Advisor at WestExec Advisors.
+Colin Thomas-Jensen is an independent consultant and a Senior Advisor at WestExec Advisors.

 From 2013 to 2017, Colin served as senior policy advisor to US Ambassador to the United Nations Samantha Power, and as deputy director of the US Mission to the United Nations’ Washington, DC office.
 From 2010 to 2012, he worked at the US Department of State as the special advisor to the US Special Envoy for Sudan and South Sudan.
 Earlier in his career, Colin worked in the Office of US Foreign Disaster Assistance at USAID, including as a humanitarian responder in Darfur, Sudan in 2004 and in Haiti following the 2010 earthquake.